 In actuality, not every product displayed will have a rating below it because merchants must take action for this to happen.

 Algorithms collect and integrate product reviews from numerous stores, marketplaces, and third-party review sites.
 It occurs as a result of universally utilized unique product identifiers.
-We talk here about GTINs, Brand, MPN or product URLs.
+We talk here about GTINs, brands, MPNs, or product URLs.

 A question determines the outcome.
-If it’s more particular, such as brand, color, or model, Product Ratings will be compiled from reviews you and only you have collected for that product, whether it’s through Google Customer Reviews, your own website, or a third-party review partner.
+If it’s more particular, such as brand, color, or model, Google Product Rating will be compiled from reviews you and only you have collected for that product, whether it’s through Google Customer Reviews, your own website, or a third-party review partner.

 If you conduct a generic search, it will display a list of results with ratings only where they are relevant.
 By clicking on the specific listing, you can find merchants who sell that item.